 The throne is the manifestation of divine power and glory.
-And what is at the centre of the throne?
-The Lamb.
-If you push through to the deepest depths of divinity what will you find?
+And at its centre is the Lamb.
+If we push through to the deepest depths of divinity what do we find?
 A Lamb led to the slaughter.

 How do you picture God?
 How do you picture divine glory?
 Look again to that willing Sacrifice and you will see.
 And with the rest of heaven you will sing: